| Description |

 support.
 Both OSID Primitives and language primitives have

-service encapsulation present allowing OSID Primitives to
+encapsulation present allowing OSID Primitives to be

-be consructed by an OSID Consumer.
+consructed by an OSID Consumer.

 Errors